simonbrundin/cloudflare-redirects/README.md

 - The configuration file defines source domains and their target URLs
 - On push to main branch, GitHub Actions automatically validates and syncs redirects
-- Redirects are implemented as Cloudflare Rulesets with 301 redirects
+- Redirects are implemented as Cloudflare Rulesets with 301 redirects (HTTP redirect rules, not DNS CNAME records)
-- Existing auto-generated rules are cleaned up before creating new ones
+- Existing auto-generated rulesets are updated before creating new ones
+- Old CNAME records from previous versions are cleaned up automatically

 ## Troubleshooting